-How can the quality of SMA / Nitinol be assured?
+How can the quality of shape memory alloys / Nitinol be assured?

-For your conventional materials, i.e. metallic structural materials, you will be familiar with the tensile test.
-You normally will use this test as standard procedure for determining material parameters.
-You have already learned about some of these parameters specific to SMA in the section Application and Properties.
+From your conventional materials, i.e. metallic structural materials, you will be familiar with the tensile test.
+You would normally use this test as standard procedure for determining material parameters.
+We’ve already covered some of these SMA specific parameters in the section Application and Properties and provided further

 One of the methods used is the so called DSC (Differential Scanning Calorimetry); a method also used in the development of conventional materials.
-It quantifies and provides information on the influence of the degree of deformation and points heat treatment parameters.
-In order to determine SMA specific parameters, further characteristic values can be measured.
-These in particular result from the thermal analysis of your SMA.
+It quantifies and provides information on the influence of the degree of deformation and heat treatment parameters.
+When determining shape memory alloy specific parameters, further characteristic values can be measured.
+These in particular result from the thermal analysis of your shape memory alloys.

-Determination of key figures of superelastic SMA – mainly in medical technology
+Determination of key figures of superelastic shape memory alloys – mainly in medical technology

 SMA with an active Af < RT

-As mentioned above, some types of SMA at room temperature (RT) exhibit superelastic behaviour.
-These superelastic SMA are often used in medical technology.
-For this use, it is required to undertake additional characterisation of the material and investigate further properties.
-These additional criteria are defined in some of the few ASTM standards.
-For a list of which additional parameters are important and why this is the case, please refer to the SMA course which you can download here.
+As mentioned before, some types of SMA exhibit superelastic behavior at room temperature (RT).
+These superelastic shape memory alloys are often used in medical technology where additional characterisation of the material and further investigations are necessary.
+A few of these additional criteria are defined by of the few ASTM standards.
+For a list outlining which additional parameters are important and why this is the case, please refer to the SMA course which you can download here.

-Characterisation of pseudoplastic SMA – mainly in actuators
+Characterisation of pseudoplastic shape memory alloys – mainly in actuators

 SMA with active As > RT

-Several tests are required for characterising the behaviour of your SMA actuator.
-This is where are determined: How you can measure the maximum actuation force, the maximum stroke and the force for detwinning.
+Several tests are required for characterising the behavior of your shape memory alloy actuator.
+This is where you determine how you can measure the maximum actuation force, the maximum stroke and the force for detwinning.
 Especially the procedural steps for measuring the detwinning force, as well as their interpretation, are of fundamental importance for the design of your actuator unit.
-These and other test arrangements such as measures for determining heating or cooling parameters can also be found in the SMA course.
+These and other test arrangements, such as measures for determining heating or cooling parameters, can also be found in the SMA course.

 Electrical resistance (actuators)